Skip to main content Skip to footer

 3.13.
 Project Need or Benefit

-Wide Scope of Interest - An initiative or asset which affects more than one user group or has identified value for tourism and/or economic development.
+Wide Scope of Interest: An initiative or asset which affects more than one user group or has identified value for tourism and/or economic development.
 This project would have a positive effect to the community-at-large or the County as a whole.

-Narrow Scope of Interest - An initiative or asset which affects only the user group or proponent, or a specific segment of the community.
+Narrow Scope of Interest: An initiative or asset which affects only the user group or proponent, or a specific segment of the community.

 3.14.
 Project Proposal

 A detailed outline of the proposed initiative or asset, including all required resources (financial and human, including volunteer time and equipment), timelines, implementation, sustainability and reconciliation.
-The Proposal should further address the community need or benefit in implementing the initiative/asset.
+The proposal should further address the community need or benefit in implementing the initiative/asset.

 3.15.
-Project Review & Implementation:
+Project Review and Implementation

 3.16.
 Reporting/Reconciliation

-All community groups which receive funding of any kind from Haldimand County (operating or capital) are required to provide financial reporting information related to the funding in a timely manner.
+All community groups which receive funding of any kind from Haldimand County (operating or capital) are required to provide annual financial reporting information related to the funding in a timely manner.

 3.17.
 Appeals Process